sarahc-leeds/horse-racing-analyser/README.md

 This project contains a simple frontend script that interacts with a backend service to fetch Yankee bet suggestions based on the selected course from a dropdown menu.

+## Requirements

+- An open AI account and an API key
+- A free account on theracingapi.com website and an API key

+For this code to work, you'll need to add your API key info into to .env file (rename .env.example).

 ## Features

 - **Course Selection**: Users can select a course from a dropdown menu.